SELECTION OF EXPERT TIPS FOR MOTORHOME ROOKIES THAT MIGHT COME IN HANDY FOR YOU

 - Maximum loss of heat in a motorhome happens through glass surfaces.
 An effective solution to this is an outer thermal cover (can be a blanket), which at the same time takes care of the proper dimming.

 - There are some things you probably won’t remember to take with you the first time, but it would be wise to.
 I suggest some screwdrivers, some silicon spray, spare light bulbs, duct tape and similar.
-Not that our vehicles fall apart, but you could lose your key, somebody might break something ...
+Our vehicles are very robust, but you could lose your key, somebody might break something ...

 - There is a simple and pretty accurate equation regarding weight: 80kg per person should cover all clothes, dishes, pots, pans, table, chairs and similar equipment.
 This is a simple way to know your weight without weighing everything independently.